jimeh/rubocopfmt.el/README.md

   but before you use all arguments of the method.
 - `Style/EmptyMethod`: Don't remove remove empty line for empty methods.
 This cop is annoying if you save right after defining a new method.

+## Performance

+RuboCop is not very fast, often taking as much as 1-3 seconds to run.
+This can be annoying, but there's a couple of options to improve performance.
+Both seem to get the formatting time down to around 100-200ms just.

+### rubocop-daemon

+With [rubocop-daemon](https://github.com/fohte/rubocop-daemon) you end up with a rubocop server running in the background.
+If you try this out, I highly recommend using the bash script wrapper they provide, as that yields the best possible performance.

+### lsp-mode / solargraph

+If you use [lsp-mode](https://github.com/emacs-lsp/lsp-mode) and [solargraph](https://github.com/castwide/solargraph), with it configured to use RuboCop as a reporter, then `lsp-format-buffer` should be able to format Ruby buffers extremely fast.

+`rubocopfmt-mode` can use `lsp-format-buffer` instead of `rubocopfmt` to format buffers on save.
+This is currently an experimental feature, but you can turn it on by customizing `rubocopfmt-on-save-use-lsp-format-buffer` and setting it to `t`.